 The five-year war in the Central African Republic (CAR) took a deadly turn for the worse in 2017.
 The UN peacekeeping mission in CAR, known by its French acronym MINUSCA, is one of the only actors protecting civilians amidst the escalating violence.

-Since the UN Security Council authorized the Mission’s deployment, CIVIC has undertaken research and advocacy to improve MINUSCA’s protection of civilians.
+Since the UN Security Council authorized the Mission’s deployment, CIVIC’s peacekeeping program has undertaken research and advocacy to improve MINUSCA’s protection of civilians.
 Going forward, CIVIC will continue these efforts, focusing on three issues that are linchpins to the effective protection of civilians:

-- Whether and how MINUSCA’s planning and decision-making is linked to analyses of evolving threats to civilians;
+- How MINUSCA’s planning and decision-making is linked to threat-based analysis;